Subconvex bound for $\textrm{GL(3)} \times \textrm{GL(2)}$ $L$-functions: $\textrm{GL(3)}$-spectral aspect: Non-zero frequencies

 then we get back to the previous case corresponding to $j=2$.
 Therefore we can assume that $M_1 <C/q_1$.
-Further, if $M_{1} \asymp {T^{2}C^{2}}/{N}$, then in this case also, we are in the similar situation as above.
-Thus we are left with the case In this case, by Remark \ref{sizeofnx}, we infer that $N_0 \gg N|x|/CQ \gg T^{1-\epsilon}$.
-Hence
+Furthermore, if $M_{1} \asymp {T^{2}C^{2}}/{N}$, then in this case also, we are in a similar situation as above.
+Thus we are left with the case In this case, We have

+Note that we can replace $N_1$ by $\widetilde{N}$, as later we take supremum over $N_1$ while estimating $\Omega$ and there is a $N_1$ factor present in the numerator (see \eqref{omegavalue}).
+Thus